-Ordinary hours may be worked over 5 days each of 7 hours, but only where:
+Ordinary hours may be worked over five days each of seven hours, but only where:

-- (i) the employer either engages 20 employees or less or operates 15 vehicles or less pursuant to the provisions of this award at a particular yard, depot or garage; - (ii) the employer has entered into arrangements with a client for the provision of transport services on a permanent basis extending over 5 days of each week, Monday to Friday inclusive, and where these arrangements would be prejudiced by the requirement that rostered days off be taken on any day or all such days of the week; or - (iii) the operations being performed by the employer require particular employees to work 5 days of each week, Monday to Friday inclusive, and where these operations would be prejudiced by the requirement that rostered days off be taken on any or all days.
+- (i) the employer either engages 20 employees or less or operates 15 vehicles or less pursuant to the provisions of this award at a particular yard, depot or garage; - (ii) the employer has entered into arrangements with a client for the provision of transport services on a permanent basis extending over five days of each week, Monday to Friday inclusive, and where these arrangements would be prejudiced by the requirement that rostered days off be taken on any day or all such days of the week; or - (iii) the operations being performed by the employer require particular employees to work five days of each week, Monday to Friday inclusive, and where these operations would be prejudiced by the requirement that rostered days off be taken on any or all days.

-14. Start times
+10. Start times

-- 14.1 A regular starting time for each employee is to be fixed by the employer. - Where an employer varies or changes the regular starting time of an employee the employer must give one week's notice of such variation or change to the employee concerned.
+- 10.1 A regular starting time for each employee is to be fixed by the employer. - 10.2 Where an employer varies or changes the regular starting time of an employee the employer must give one week's notice of such variation or change to the employee concerned.

-15. Breaks
+11. Breaks

-15.1 Regular meal break
+11.1 Regular meal break

-- (a) An employee must be allowed a regular unpaid meal break during the ordinary hours of work except where unforeseen extraordinary circumstances arise. - (b) The meal break must: - (i) be of a regular duration of not more than one hour or less than 30 minutes; and - (ii) start no earlier than 3 and a half hours and no later than 5 and a half hours after the fixed starting time of the employee's ordinary hours of work; and - (iii) where reasonable and practical, be taken at a time to coincide with any requirement to take a break under fatigue management rules/regulations, or as otherwise required by the employer. - (c) If the meal break is not allowed, all time worked after the starting time of the regular meal break until a break without pay for a meal time is allowed must be paid for at 200% of the applicable minimum hourly rate in clause 16.1.
+- (a) An employee must be allowed a regular unpaid meal break during the ordinary hours of work except where unforeseen extraordinary circumstances arise. - (b) The meal break must: - (i) be of a regular duration of not more than one hour or less than 30 minutes; and - (ii) start no earlier than three and a half hours and no later than five and a half hours after the fixed starting time of the employee's ordinary hours of work; and - (iii) where reasonable and practical, be taken at a time to coincide with any requirement to take a break under fatigue management rules/regulations, or as otherwise required by the employer. - (c) If the meal break is not allowed, all time worked after the starting time of the regular meal break until a break without pay for a meal time is allowed must be paid for at 200% of the applicable minimum hourly rate in clause 12.1.

-15.2 Meal and rest breaks after ordinary hours and before overtime hours
+11.2 Meal and rest breaks after ordinary hours and before overtime hours

-- (a) An employee required to work overtime for 2 hours or more after working ordinary hours must be allowed a paid break of 20 minutes before commencing overtime work or as soon as practicable after commencing overtime work. - (b) A further rest break must be allowed after completing each 4 hour period until the overtime work is finished.
-Any rest breaks will be paid for at the applicable minimum hourly rate. - (c) Wherever reasonable and practical, the rest break must be taken at a time to coincide with any requirement to take a break under fatigue management rules/regulations. - (d) An employer and employee may agree to apply any variation of this provision in order to meet the circumstances of the work in hand. - (e) An employee required to work overtime for 2 or more continuous hours will be entitled to a meal allowance in accordance with clause 18.5(f)(i). - 15.3 Notwithstanding anything contained in clause 15 an employee will not be required or permitted to work longer than 5 and a half hours without a break for a meal.
+- (a) An employee required to work overtime for two hours or more after working ordinary hours must be allowed a paid break of 20 minutes before commencing overtime work or as soon as practicable after commencing overtime work. - (b) A further rest break must be allowed after completing each four hour period until the overtime work is finished.
+Any rest breaks will be paid for at the applicable minimum hourly rate. - (c) Wherever reasonable and practical, the rest break must be taken at a time to coincide with any requirement to take a break under fatigue management rules/regulations. - (d) An employer and employee may agree to apply any variation of this provision in order to meet the circumstances of the work in hand.